jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folder-structure.md

 Solution files are put in the code root.

 Assembly names, namespaces and folder structure are similar to eachother.

 An assembly's name is its root namespace.
 The folder structure also corresponds to the namespacing.

-Each element of the namespacing will be described separately.
-But the namespace structure in a nutshell:
+Details will follow, but the namespace structure in a nutshell:

 Assembly name is built up as follows:

-    Company.SoftwareLayer.FunctionalDomain [.Technology] [.Test]
+    Company.SoftwareLayer.FunctionalDomain[.Technology][.Test]

-Internally in an assembly each pattern might get its own sub-folder:
+Internally in an assembly each design pattern might get its own sub-folder:

-    Company.SoftwareLayer.FunctionalDomain [.Technology] [.Test]
+    Company.SoftwareLayer.FunctionalDomain[.Technology][.Test]
         [.DesignPattern]

 If a project is quite small, a single sub-folder `Helpers` might be used, instead of a folder for each design pattern:

-    Company.SoftwareLayer.FunctionalDomain [.Technology] [.Test]
+    Company.SoftwareLayer.FunctionalDomain[.Technology][.Test]
         [.Helpers]

 When a project gets bigger, a design pattern folder might again be split up into partial domains or main entities:

-    Company.SoftwareLayer.FunctionalDomain [.Technology] [.Test]
-        [.DesignPattern] [.PartialDomain]
+    Company.SoftwareLayer.FunctionalDomain[.Technology][.Test]
+        [.DesignPattern][.PartialDomain]

 Now each element will be described separately.